-Declaration:

-I have started using this resource consent.

-Action taken: (e.g. pasture irrigated, discharge from septic tank/boiler/spray booth etc).

-Approximate start date (Note: this may be different to the date the consent was granted)::
+Declaration: I have started using this resource consent.
+Action taken: (e.g. pasture irrigated, discharge from septic tan Approximate start date (Note: this may be different to the date t he consent was granted):: Approximate start date (Note: this may be different to the date to Signed: he consent was granted):: Date: Date:

-Signed: Date:

-Full name of person signing (please print):